Shuup Commerce Inc

 5.1 Customer Resources and Cooperation.
 Customer shall, in accordance with the Milestone Schedule:

-(a) perform all obligations identified as “Customer Responsibilities” in the Software Specification and Project Plan;
+(a) perform all obligations identified as “Customer Responsibilities” in the Software Specification and Project Plan and agreed to by the parties;

 (b) provide the Customer Materials and all such other resources as may be specified in the Software Specification and Project Plan;